 High in vitamin A: apricots (fresh and dried), cabbage, cantaloupe, carrot, chilli pepper (hot), collard greens, grapefruit, lettuce (Leaf and Romaine), mango, pepper, spinach, sweet potato, tomato, watermelon

-High in vitamin C: apricots, beans, bell pepper, blackberries, broccoli, Brussels sprouts, cabbage, cantaloupe, carambola, cauliflower, collard greens, chili pepper (hot), gooseberries, grapefruit, guavas, kiwi fruit, lemon, lime, melon (honeydew), okra, onion, orange, papaya, pepper, pineapple, potato, prickly pears, pummelo, radishes, raspberries, rutabagas, spinach, squash (summer), strawberries, sweet potato, tangerines, tomato, watermelon
+High in vitamin C: apricots, beans, bell pepper, blackberries, broccoli, Brussels sprouts, cabbage, cantaloupe, carambola, cauliflower, collard greens, chilli pepper (hot), gooseberries, grapefruit, guavas, kiwi fruit, lemon, lime, melon (honeydew), okra, onion, orange, papaya, pepper, pineapple, potato, prickly pears, pummelo, radishes, raspberries, rutabagas, spinach, squash (summer), strawberries, sweet potato, tangerines, tomato, watermelon

 Find a great database of Fruit & Vegetable nutrition here.